 This short loop trail is paved and ADA-accessible, with interpretive signs about the geomorphology of the area and the diverse flora life at your feet.
 Benches here and there are perfectly placed for taking in the sun-dappled views.
 Gnarled white oaks and stately ponderosa pine dot the landscape.

 Get there: To reach the trailhead for both of these hikes, head east on WA Hwy 14.
 Drive through White Salmon and Bingen, then continue about 4.5 miles to take a left onto Old Highway 8 (also known as County Road 1230).
 Drive east for about 1.5 mile to the trailhead.
 The Natural Arch hike starts uphill to the left, while the Universal Access Trail takes off to the right (downhill from the road).

 Where to Sleep

 Inn of the White Salmon – This 20-room boutique inn is cozy, charming and priced just right.
 Relax after your hike on the pergola-covered patio in the back garden.
-Hostel beds start at $25, private rooms with baths start at $89, some rooms have kitchenettes. innofthewhitesalmon.com (best to call for reservations and to get on their waiting list: 1-800-972-5226)
+Private rooms with baths start at $89, some rooms have kitchenettes. innofthewhitesalmon.com.

 Columbia Hills Historical State Park – Camp in your tent or go “glamping” in one of the park’s canvas platform tents or its single teepee. parks.state.wa.us